Bayesian nonparametric estimation of the spectral density of a long or intermediate memory Gaussian process: Rates of convergence

 \section{Rates of convergence}

 In this section we first provide a general theorem relating rates of convergence of the posterior distribution to conditions on the prior.
-These conditions are, in essence, similar to the conditions obtained in the i.i.d. case \citep[e.g.][]{ggvdv:01}: i.e. a condition on the prior mass of Kullback-Leibler neighborhoods of the true spectral density, and an entropy condition on the support of the prior.
-We then present results specialised to the FEXP prior case.
+These conditions are, in essence, similar to the conditions obtained in the i.i.d. case [e.g., \citet{ggvdv01}]: that is, a condition on the prior mass of Kullback--Leibler neighborhoods of the true spectral density, and an entropy condition on the support of the prior.
+We then present results specialized to the FEXP prior case.